Besi

-BE Semiconductor Industries N.V., simply called Besi, is a Dutch multinational company that designs and manufacturers semiconductor equipment.
+BE Semiconductor Industries N.V., simply called Besi, is a Dutch multinational company that designs and manufactures semiconductor equipment.
+Besi offers die attach, packaging, and plating solutions.

+History

 The company was founded in May, 1995 by Richard Blickman, who still leads the company today.
-The company employs 2040 people, of which 200 are at its headquarters in Duiven, a small town in the east of the Netherlands.
+At the end of 2022, Besi had a total of 1,675 permanent and 144 temporary employees.
 It outsources production to its subsidiaries in China and Malaysia.

 Besi is a publicly traded company, and its shares are listed on the Euronext Amsterdam stock market under the BESI ticker symbol.
 In 2021, Besi was valued at around $5.6 billion.

+Products

+Besi offers die attach, packaging and plating solutions, with the die attach segment making up 82 % of the revenue in 2021.
+The segment includes Flip Chip, Hybrid Bonding as well as Thermo Compression products among others.
+In total, Besi had a 42 % market share in the segment in 2022, making them the market leader.
+The company's plating products on the other hand are used mainly for solar cells and connectors, as well as other electric devices.